Stefyfresh/UNBEATABLE-practice-mode/README.md

 ## Mod Installation Instructions

+- Download the latest release of the mod from the releases page, and extract the dll file from insize the zip
 - Download BepInEx from [here](https://github.com/BepInEx/BepInEx/releases) and extract the BepInEx folder from the zip into the main UNBEATABLE game code folder (the one that contains UNBEATABLE.exe)
 - Run the game once and close it
-- Then put the mod DLL into the BepInEx\plugins folder
+- Put the mod DLL into the BepInEx\plugins folder

 The structure should then be: